 For disability, objective justification is most important as a defence to 'discrimination arising from disability' (s.15 EqA).

-Example: Whether it was lawful to turn someone down for a job or promotion because of their communication abilities will often depend on whether the employer can show the 'objective justification' defence, in a claim for 'discrimination arising from disability'.
+Example: Whether it was lawful to turn someone down for a job or promotion because of their communication abilities will often depend on whether the employer can show the objective justification defence in a claim for 'discrimination arising from disability'.
 Can the employer show that turning the person down was a proportionate means of achieveing a legitimate aim?

 The objective justification defence also applies to indirect discrimination.
-However, in the context of disability, indirect discrimination is likely to be less important because other types of disability claim should be easier.
-Accordingly this page focusses on 'discrimination arising from disability'.
+However, in the context of disability, indirect discrimination is likely to be less important because other types of disability claim should be easier to make.
+Accordingly this page focuses on 'discrimination arising from disability'.

 In practice, disability discrimination cases will often turn on objective justification and/or whether it was reasonable to make adjustments.

 To rely on the 'objective justification' defence, the employer or service provider etc must show that its unfavourable treatment of the disabled person was a 'proportionate means of achieving a legitimate aim'.

 The Supreme Court in Akerman-Livingstone v Aster Communities Ltd (link to bailii.org), 2015, laid down a four-stage structured approach for this.
 It must be said that employment tribunals do not seem to expicitly use this structured approach, but they and the Employment Appeal Tribunal do focus on there being a balancing exercise, weighing such things as the employer's aim, the detriment to the disabled person, and any possible alternative courses of action (including reasonable adjustments) which could have been adopted to avoid or reduce the detriment.
 In any event, the structured approach set out by the Supreme Court is as follows: